viroos/k2-charts/central-logging/README.md

 ## Centralize Logging for Kubernetes Cluster
 This is a centralized logging solution for a production grade Kubernetes cluster.
-This system ensures events are safely pulled from pods, enriched with Kubernetes metadata, saved in a data store and made available for visualizing and querying.
+This system ensures events are safely pulled from pods, enriched with Kubernetes metadata, saved in a data store and made available for visualizing and querying - without ever leaving the kubernetes cluster.

 ## Installation
 Install this system in your cluster with [Helm](https://github.com/kubernetes/helm) with: